xrettle/WFGY/ProblemMap/Atlas/Fixes/auto-repair/repair-validation-loop-v1.md

 ---

-## 7. Validation levels
+## 8. Validation levels

-Repair Validation Loop v1 should not treat validation as one giant yes/no question.
+Repair Validation Loop v1 should not treat validation as one giant yes or no question.

 A strong validation pass is usually layered.